realm/realm-teamwork-MR/README.md

 # Application Architecture

-TeamWork implemented an idealized, minimal model that describes the the basic types needed to implement or field service style application:
+TeamWork implements an idealized model that describes the the basic types needed to implement or field service style application:
  <center> <img src="Graphics/Teamwork-Model-Multi-Realm.png"/><br/>TeamWork Models</center><br>

 The basic architecture describes 3 business entities and a role mechanism: